Marek Hłasko: Life

 From 15 November 1950 to 1 January 1951, he worked in the Transport Depot in Bystrzyca Kłodzka.
 Experiences gained there later inspired him to write a novel Następny do raju (Next Stop–Paradise).
 In January 1951 he moved to Warsaw with his mother and step-father.
 Hłasko often changed his occupation but it was always his own choice.
 Successively, he worked from 26 February to 15 April 1951 in an Equipment Base of the City's Construction Union, from 27 April 1951 to 16 June 1952 in a subway construction company "Metrobudowa", from 4 August to 1 December 1952 in a Transport Association of Warsaw Associations of Consumers, and till 30 March 1953 in a Warsaw Transport Enterprise of the City Retail Sale.

 Writing became a chance to get out of this mind-numbing activity.
 His literary career started in 1951 when he wrote Baza Sokołowska, his first set of short stories.
-Hłasko became a correspondent for Trybuna Ludowa (a popular Polish daily) when he was working for "Metrobudowa".
+Hłasko became a correspondent for Trybuna Ludowa (a communist Polish daily) when he was working for "Metrobudowa".
 At the end of 1952 he decided to show extracts of his book to Bohdan Czeszko.
 His reply letter written on 3 December of the same year included a criticism of Hłasko's literary attempts, but also drew attention to the young author's talent.
 Moreover, also in 1952, Hłasko followed Stefan Łoś's advice and established contact with the Polish Literary Association and Igor Newerly, who was the protector of young writers.
 Hłasko introduced himself, to both Czeszko and Newerly, as "an uneducated driver who tries to describe his life in his free time after work".

 In April 1953, he received a three-month artistic scholarship from the Polish Literary Association.
 He gave up his driver's job for good, and went to Wrocław to work on his debut.
 Moreover, following Bohdan Czeszko's advice, he wrote a story based on his sketches (a final version of Baza Sokołowska) and finished a novel Sonata marymoncka.